AndreasArne/python-examination/README.md

 - [ ] Try removing escaped newlines from output so CONTACT_ERROR_MSG is displayed correctly for all errors.
     - Identify errors where this happens.
 - [ ] Remake flowchart as sequence diagram.
+- [x] Change regex for Testcase class name so can have more than "assigment X".
 - [x] Don't show same error, from different tests for same error.
 - [x] Test it for multiple python versions (Tox?)
 - [X] Create custom exception for contacting responsible.